 - Satisfy your sweet tooth at one of many candy stores including It’Sugar, plus several ice cream shops and other sweet treats.

-- Visit the newly opened Savannah Bee Company store.
+- Visit the great barefoot landing shops including the newly opened Savannah Bee Company store.
 This honey and bee themed store includes live honey bees, honey tasting and several gifts made from honey.
-Plus, there’s an awesome play house and reading nook to entertain the kids while the parents are sampling mead or honey flavored coffee drinks at the cafe.
+Plus, there’s an awesome play house and reading nook to entertain kids while the parents are sampling mead or drinks at the cafe.

-- Play in the new, interactive playground that includes both a toddler playground and one suited for older kids.
-There’s also ample seating for the parents, and you can even listen to the live music from there while the kids are playing.
+- Play in the new, interactive playground at Barefoot Landing that includes both a toddler playground and one suited for older kids.
+You can even sit and listen to the live music at Barefoot Landing while the kids are playing.

-- Experience fun for the whole family at LuLu’s, including an arcade, ropes course and games on the sand including corn hole and a water fountain feature.
+- Experience fun for the whole family at LuLu’s, one of the best Barefoot Landing restaurants for families.
+It includes an arcade, ropes course and games on the sand including corn hole and a water fountain feature.

 - Walk on the boardwalk area and search for wildlife including turtles, fish and alligators.